 Technology and Magic Levels

 Magic is common, but permanent magic items are rare.
 There is no ability to purchase most permanent magical items.
 Potions and other consumable magical items are purchasable in the larger cities.
-Crossbows exist but are rare and expensive.

 Tool uses from Xanathar's Guide are in play, as are downtime rules.